DanRohde/blender-stuff/WFC 3D Generator/README.md

 * WFC 3D Backup:
   * Import/Export all WFC 3D Generator constraints to/from a JSON file.
 * WFC 3D Rotation Tool:
-  * Copies an object, rotates the object itself along with its adjacency constraints.
+  * Copies and rotates an object along with its adjacency constraints.

 ## Constraints Overview
 * Adjacency Constraints: